jtreeves/standup-generator/README.md

 ```

 Replace `create_standup` with whichever top-level method you want to use, and replace the inner string with the full file path to the directory in which you plan to store standups.
 Make sure you include all necessary parameters for the method you wish to use.

+### Recommendation

+Use the short approach.
+Let's say you have a new project called Project Ultra.
+You have a directory on you computer called `project-ultra` to house all materials related to this project.
+Here's how to use the Standup Generator.

+1. Create a directory within `project-ultra` that will only hold the standup files; call it `standups` for simplicity
+2. Install the package using the instructions above
+3. Execute the initial Perl script indicated in the *Short Approach* section to generate the aliases (adjust the file path accordingly)
+4. Create the first standup for this project by running `csu`
+5. Fill in data about what you did yesterday, what you plan to do today, and what blockers you currently have in their respective sections
+6. When you need to create the standup for tomorrow, merely run `csu` again; note that the content from yesterday's standup's *Today* section will be stored in the new standup's *Yesterday* and *Today* sections, and that yesterday's blockers will be mapped over to today's (under the assumption that this will probably be a time-saving hack)
+7. If you ever need to view an earlier standup, use the `osu` shortcut; for instance, if on Thursday you want to view your standup from Tuesday, execute `osu 1 '02'`
+8. At the end of the week, if you want to see all your standups for the past week, just run `wsu`; this is helpful if you need to fill in your activities on your timesheet for work

 ## Code Examples